Chapter Fifty Seven

 Chapter Fifty Nine

 Whew!
 What a life.
 Nikko decides to put the Down Home Diner in a property we already own, which makes the other tenants happy.
 Dasha and I are in Brooklyn every day for a month training cooks.
-The counter staff is local, not former inmates, the cooks are four men and one woman, as down home as they come, all black.
+The counter staff is local, not former inmates, the cooks are four men and one woman, as down home as they come, Hispanic or black.
 They love it, get to eat their own cooking, the woman, Matilda Mosley, is a natural.
 Everybody’s name is ‘baby,’ and she can fry a mean chicken.
 We started with just sandwiches, but when Matilda cranked out fried chicken one day, it had to find a place on the menu.
 She’s a middle age Ms. Alva, except Ms. Alva was maybe ninety pounds, Matilda is more like two twenty, and I’m probably being kind.